-7) Why do some demographic questions contain a very large number of response options?
+7) Why did some demographic questions contain a very large number of response options?

 8) What is the Institutional Review Board (IRB) process for this study?

 The primary investigators from K-State for the IRB process are Ruth Dyer and Jan Middendorf.
-An IRB application will be submitted for the project.
-Once the project is approved, the survey will be administered.
+An IRB application was submitted for the project.
+Once the project was approved, the survey was administered.

 9) What will be done with data from the results?